Icehawk78/Kardashev/Rules_pictures.md

 Phase 1: Bidding

-At the beginning of each turn, players will first bid via a Vickrey auction to explore space.
-Draw a tile from the bag.
+At the beginning of each turn, players will bid via a Vickrey auction to explore space.
+Draw and reveal a tile from the bag.
 Each player secretly decides how many resources to bid, and holds that number of colonies in their hand.
 All players reveal their bids simultaneously.
 If there is a tie for highest bid, those players roll a die to determine the winner.
 The winner pays the second highest bid.
 (Note, if two players tie for the highest bid, the "second highest" bid is the same.
 It is the second highest bid, not second highest price).
 If you win the bid, pay the bank.
 If another player wins the bid, they pay you.